Corpus Christi Seagulls

 The Corpus Christi Seagulls were a minor league baseball team based in Corpus Christi, Texas in 1976 and 1977.
-The Seagulls played as members of the Class A level Gulf States League in 1976 and Lone Star League in 1977, winning the league championship in both seasons.
+The Seagulls played as members of the Class A level Gulf States League in 1976 and Lone Star League in 1977, winning the league championship in both seasons under player/manager Leo Mazzone.
 The Seagulls hosted minor league home games at Cabaniss Field.